finagle/finagle.github.io/source/blog/2016-03-01-reusable-http-contracts-for-finagle-with-fintrospect.md

 The library has evolved greatly over the year that it's been in production, but the core principles remain:

 - design for extensibility: new Parameter and Body types, message formats (such as JSON libraries etc), new module renderers and templating engines are all simple to add.
-- dependency minimisation: Fintrospect only relies on a single external library and the even choice of Finagle version is up to the end-user.
+- dependency minimisation: Fintrospect only relies on a single external JAR and the even choice of Finagle version is up to the end-user.
 Bindings for external message formats and templating libraries are shipped, but dependant libraries are up to the user to include.
 - proper semantic versioning: using major versions to indicate breaking changes, along with notes in the changelog to help end users migrate versions.